Inference-Time Search Using Side Information for Diffusion-Based Image Reconstruction: Experiments

 \subsection{Main Results}

-\textbf{Image as side information:} The goal is to reconstruct a human face from a noisy observation when another image of the same identity is available (Fig.~\ref{fig:quantitative_results}).
-Using Celeb-HQ \citep{na2022unrestricted} as an out-of-distribution set and a diffusion model pretrained on FFHQ \citep{chung2023dps}, we sample two random images per identity for target and side information.
+\textbf{Image as side information:} The goal is to reconstruct a face image from a noisy observation when another image of the same identity is available (Fig.~\ref{fig:quantitative_results}, \cref{fig:DAPS_Hard}, \cref{tab:quantitative_results_dps}, \cref{tab:quantitative_results_daps1}).
+Using CelebA-HQ \citep{karras2018progressive} as an out-of-distribution set and a diffusion model pretrained on FFHQ \citep{chung2023dps}, we sample two random images per identity for target and side information.
 We compute the reward as follows: first, detect the face using MTCNN \citep{zhang2016mtccn} and then extract identity features with AdaFace \citep{kim2022adaface}.
 Then, we measure the reward as the negative of the FaceSimilarity (FS) loss, computed as the distance between the identity embeddings of the reconstructed and side-information faces, extracted by pretrained AdaFace network.

-We evaluate on 64 pairs, using $N = 8$ particles and $B = 16$, with a gradient scale $0.5$ for RGG.
-We evaluate with standard metrics, PSNR, SSIM, and LPIPS, but these often fail to measure the identity similarity.
-Thus, we use FaceSimilarity (FS), comparing the reconstruction to the ground truth for a more reliable measure of identity preservation.
-Table~\ref{tab:quantitative_results_dps} shows that both proposed inference-time search methods, GS and RFJS, outperform baselines, with RFJS achieving the best overall scores indicating a stronger balance between exploration and exploitation.
-Qualitative results given in Fig~\ref{fig:quantitative_results} show sharper facial details and preserved identity traits indicating the importance of the FS metric.
-Fig~\ref{fig:identity_preservation} provides a detailed qualitative example highlighting why FaceSimilarity is essential in addition to standard metrics such as PSNR, SSIM, and LPIPS.
-It compares three samples generated by the BlindDPS algorithm with our RFJS reconstruction.
-Although our result better preserves identity and achieves a higher FaceSimilarity score, its PSNR and LPIPS are worse than BlindDPS, underscoring that traditional metrics may not capture semantic fidelity.
-This illustrates the need for task-specific metrics in inverse problems to ensure qualitative performance.
+Since standard metrics (PSNR, SSIM, LPIPS) often fail to capture identity similarity, we additionally use FaceSimilarity (FS), which compares the reconstruction to the ground truth for a more reliable measure of identity preservation.
+Table~\ref{tab:quantitative_results_dps} and Table~\ref{tab:quantitative_results_daps1} show that both proposed inference-time search methods, GS and RFJS, outperform baselines (DPS and DAPS respectively), with RFJS achieving the best overall scores.
+Qualitative results in Fig~\ref{fig:quantitative_results} show sharper facial details and preserve identity.
+We used $N = 8$ particles and $B = 16$.